Last updated: 06/25/2021

 Additionally, there have been occasional reports in which people who are dependent on tramadol have experienced hallucinations during withdrawal, although these instances are rare.4 Because of these distressing withdrawal symptoms, many people in tramadol withdrawal may seek out tramadol or another opioid in order to alleviate these symptoms, making it difficult to quit without help.

-If you are struggling with tramadol withdrawal symptoms, call 800-926-9037 for help quitting tramadol and proper healthcare during withdrawal.
+If you are struggling with tramadol withdrawal symptoms, call 800-926-9037 Who Answers? for help quitting tramadol and proper healthcare during withdrawal.

 Neonatal Abstinence Syndrome

 Individuals who abuse tramadol are also not the only ones at risk for experiencing withdrawal.
 People who abuse tramadol while pregnant may cause their baby to become physically dependent on the opioid and present with withdrawal symptoms at birth, a condition known as neonatal abstinence syndrome.5